hinto-janai/festival/daemon/mdbook/src/api-stability/marker.md

 The existing inputs/outputs **will not change**, however, additional output may appear.

 ## 🔴 Unstable
-This marks that this API may completely change in the future.
+This marks that this API may in the future:
+- Have additions to input/output
+- Have subtractions to input/output
+- Be renamed
+- Be completely removed

 It should not be relied across different `festivald` versions.